 Eating on the job site is permitted.
 However, along with that, we do ask that you NEVER throw your garbage in the dumpster that is provided.
 Often it can take a few days to pick up the trailer and often the leftover food will attract ants and other animals that will cause a lot of problems.
 All of your drink cans/ bottles should also be disposed of properly.
 Again, these should never be found on the Jobsite or in the trash from the project.

-Any suspicion of alcohol consumption during the job is grounds for termination.
+Any suspicion of alcohol consumption during the job is grounds for termination of contract.
 This includes cans and bottles being found on the job site.
 No form of alcohol will be permitted while roofing.

 Being on Time